83rd Street station

 West of this station is another Metra Electric station along 83rd Street known as 83rd Street (Avalon Park) along the Main Branch.
 Station-side and on-street parking are available next to the 83rd Street railroad crossing.
-South of the station, the line curves southeast onto another abandoned railroad right-of-way as it heads towards 93rd Street Station.
+South of the station, the line curves southeast onto another abandoned railroad right-of-way as it heads towards 93rd Street station in South Chicago.